Eldar Shengelaia

-Cinema career
+Early life and film career

-Eldar Shengelia was born in Tbilisi, the capital of then-Soviet Georgia into the family of the film director Nikoloz Shengelaia and actress Nato Vachnadze.
-His brother, Giorgi Shengelaia is also a film director.
+Eldar Shengelaia was born in Tbilisi, the capital of then-Soviet Georgia into the family of the film director Nikoloz Shengelaia and actress Nato Vachnadze.
+His brother, Giorgi Shengelaia was also a film director.

-He graduated from the All-Union State Institute of Cinematography in Moscow in 1958 and then worked for the Mosfilm studio.
-In 1960, he became a director at the Tbilisi-based Gruziya-film studio.
+He graduated from the All-Union State Institute of Cinematography (VGIK) in Moscow in 1958 and then worked for the studio Mosfilm.
+In 1960, he became a director at the Tbilisi-based Georgian Film Studio.
 In 1969, Shengelaia gained nationwide acclaim with the satyrical tragicomedy Arachveulebrivi gamopena ("An Unusual Exhibition") socio-political allusions of which caused discontent in the official Soviet cinema establishment.
-Since then, Shengelaia has retained a reputation of a highly individual filmmaker.
+Thereafter, Shengelaia retained a reputation of a highly individual filmmaker.

 Shengelaia produced another high-profile tragicomedy about inept bureaucracy Tsisperi mtebi anu daujerebeli ambavi ("Blue Mountains, or Unbelievable Story"), one of the best achievements in the Soviet "social fiction" genre.
 It won the All-Union Film Festival Prize in 1984 and the USSR State Prize in 1985.
 After a major success in the 1980s, Eldar Shengelaia distanced himself from the cinema and became involved in the Georgian independence movement which gained a momentum in 1989.
 In the 1990s, Shengelaia briefly returned to the cinema and produced two films which were positively received by critics but did not attract a broader public attention.

 In 1985 he was a member of the jury at the 14th Moscow International Film Festival.
 In 1992 he was a member of the jury at the 42nd Berlin International Film Festival.